Migrants sleeping outside Chicago police stations brace for winter: ‘We aren’t prepared’

 “Even if we don’t get all the way to hypothermia and frostbite, people are going to get sick, because there’s no way to dry off and keep warm.”

-In a briefing with reporters on Thursday, Cristina Pacione-Zayas, first deputy chief of staff for Mayor Brandon Johnson, did not respond directly to questions about whether the city would send city buses to all stations, although she reiterated a call that the city recently put out for donations to help supply arrivals (over 18,000 in total) with winter clothes and other necessities.
+In a briefing with reporters on Thursday, Cristina Pacione-Zayas, first deputy chief of staff for Mayor Brandon Johnson, did not respond directly to questions about whether the city would send city buses to all stations, although she reiterated a call that the city recently put out for donations to help supply arrivals (more than 18,000) with winter clothes and other necessities.

-She also alluded to working with “faith-based leaders” on a “plan for emergency staging and shelter,” but did not offer further details.
+She also alluded to working with “faith-based leaders” on a “plan for emergency staging and shelter” but did not offer more details.

 In the meantime, volunteers at police stations with room for tents say they can’t get ahold of them fast enough.